mogulbaig/java/oop.md

 ## Class

 Class is a blueprint of certain type containing state and behavior.
 Objects of a class is called instances.
-Every has has empty constructor as default.
+Every class has an empty constructor by default.
 An empty constructor only initializes the fields with default values.

 An object is a living instance of a class and they maintain the state and behavior during runtime.
 Class constructor doesn't initialize the field it merely declares